rse/ipc-mutex/README.md

 supports the following modes:

 - Single-Process-Model (SPM):<br/>
   This is for Node applications NOT using the `cluster` module.
-  The storage is performed with an in-memory hash.
+The coordination is performed with an in-memory data structure.
 No external resource is needed.

 - Multi-Process-Model (MPM):<br/>
   This is for Node applications using the `cluster` module.
-  The storage is performed with an in-memory hash in each process and an IPC message exchange between the processes with the help of the `cluster` module.
+The coordination is performed with an in-memory data structure in the master process and an IPC message exchange between the worker processes and the master process with the help of the `cluster` module.
 No external resource is needed.

 - Remote-Process-Model (RPM):<br/>
-  This is for Node applications split into distinct process, usually running also on distinct machines.
-  The storage is performed with the help of an external database.
+  This is for Node applications split into distinct processes (not created through the `cluster` module), usually running also on distinct machines.
+The coordination is performed with the help of an external database.
 Currently Redis is supported.

 Installation
 ------------